xerberde/ecosquirrel-free-token-collection/README.md

 ## Overview

-Ecosquirrel Free Token Collection is a **FoundryVTT module** that provides an easy-to-use token selection system for tabletop RPGs.
-This module provides **120 tokens** from **six different categories**.
+Ecosquirrel Free Token Collection is a **FoundryVTT module** that provides **120 tokens** from **six different categories**.
 This is a demo module to showcase the tokens.
 Other commercial FoundryVTT modules may follow.

 ## Installation